 Please do not assign Reserve items until your list has been processed.
 Contact the RBML staff regarding the status of your reserve list.

 Please place only required materials on your reserve list.
 Recommended readings will not be placed on Reserve.
 Please provide full citations for all articles and book chapters.

 Most journal articles, book chapters, lecture notes and non-copyrighted material will be placed on your ICON course pages.

-Lists without full citations for photocopies and/or author, title, call number for books, scores, media materials will be set aside to be processed last, as they require more time to process.
+Lists without full citations and/or author, title, call number for books, scores, media materials will be set aside to be processed last, as they require more time to process.
 If we have to contact you to obtain the citation, this will substantially slow down the processing time.

 If we do not own a requested title, we will rush order it but it may be several weeks before it is available.